mdi-group/mdi-group.github.io/_pages/people.md

 Weihang (David) is a visiting student from the National University of Singapore.

+# Junayd Ul Islam

+Junayd is an MSci student at UCL.
+His growing interest for materials science reached a zenith when studying the chemistry of photovoltaics.
+Junayd capitalised on the relationship he formed with the lecturer of that module, Professor Butler, to perform a research project in the topic.
+Junayd hopes to refine the similarity learning method used in material science by evaluating the possible vector spaces and distance matrices; this will inform a powerful machine learning method which can identify new crystal structures for use for PV technology.
+In his spare time, Junayd loves to read, write and perform poetry.

 # Previous Members

 * Masaki Hiratsuka (visitor from April 2023 - March 2024) - Assoicate Prof. Kogakuin University